Mikej81/f5xcs-multi-region-appstack-gcp/README.md

 # f5xcs-multi-region-appstack-gcp

 This is a non-official F5 repository.
-This repo is not supported by F5 or DevCentral in anyway!
+This repo is not supported by F5 or DevCentral!

 This repo will provide a solution for deploying F5 XCS Multi-Region Multi-Zone AppStack in GCP.